tsolucio/chatwithme/modules/chatwithme/README.md

 - **mmuserid**: Stores the Mattermost user ID.
 - **MM Team (mmteam)**: Indicates the team to which the user will be added when sent to Mattermost.
 This field must be set manually.

-A Business Action called **Sync with Mattermost** has been created in coreBOS and added to the Users preferences page.
+A Business Action called **Sync with Mattermost** has been created in coreBOS and added to the Users' preferences page.
 It reads values from the Users table and sends them to the Mattermost `syncuser` service.
-The response is then stored in the `mmuserid` field in the Users record.
+The response is stored in the `mmuserid` field in the User's record.

 If a user with the same email is found in the connected Mattermost installation, the user ID of that user will be returned, if no user is found a new user will be created in the assigned team and the user ID of the new user will be set for further communications.